DataHubz/cse-registry/CONTRIBUTING.md

 ## Review Process

-1. **Initial review**: Steward reviews for format compliance and governance alignment
+1. **Initial review**: DataHubz reviews for format compliance and governance alignment
 2. **Content review**: Assessment of signal clarity, neutrality, and non-duplication
 3. **Schema validation**: Automated validation against schemas
-4. **Merge or feedback**: Accepted contributions are merged; others receive feedback
+4. **Merge or feedback**: Accepted contributions are merged by DataHubz; others receive feedback

 Acceptance is discretionary.
-Contributions may be declined if they conflict with governance principles.
+DataHubz maintains final editorial control.
+Contributions may be declined if they conflict with governance principles or quality standards.

 ## Code of Conduct